fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 ```

-And finally, we could configure the plugin from our app's build script:
+And finally, we can configure the plugin from our app's build script:

 ```
 pingPlugin {